francoispqt/morphit/README.md

 Morphit provudes a way to transform the value before mapping to the morphed object;
 You can run async as long as you return a `Promise`.
 When adding transformations, morphit will return a Promise.
+If you add a `_concurrency` to the morph object, promises from transformations will be run in a pool of size 4, if no concurrency is provided, all transformations will be run synchronously.

 ```js
 const obj = {